GClunies/noaa_coops/README.md

 ## Requirements

 For use:
 - requests
 - numpy
 - pandas

-Suggested for development/contributions:
+For development/contributions:
 - pytest
 - pytest-cov

 ## TODO
 See [issues](https://github.com/GClunies/py_noaa/issues) for a list of issues and to add issues of your own.

 ## Contribution
-All contributions are welcome, feel free to submit a pull request if you feel you have a valuable addition to the package or constructive feedback.
+All contributions are welcome, feel free to submit a pull request if you have a valuable addition to the package or constructive feedback.

 **Many thanks to the following contributors!**
 - [@delgadom](https://github.com/delgadom)